weiqianwang123/IVNTR/README.md

     ```
 4. A detailed explanation of the pre-trained folders

-    `biplan_0/neural_b_p3`: ALL of the neural weights for invented predicate group `b_p3(?sat,?obj)` during one tree expansion.
+    `ivntr_0/neural_b_p3`: ALL of the neural weights for invented predicate group `b_p3(?sat,?obj)` during one tree expansion.

-    `biplan_0/xxxx.saved.json`: The information about SELECTED predicates and the operators constructed from them.
+    `ivntr_0/xxxx.saved.json`: The information about SELECTED predicates and the operators constructed from them.
 In the `.sh` files, the flag `load_neupi_from_json` will try to use this file.

-    `biplan_0/xxxx.saved.neupi_info`: Some legacy info generated, but it is hardware dependent.
+    `ivntr_0/xxxx.saved.neupi_info`: Some legacy info generated, but it is hardware dependent.

-    `biplan_0/xxxx.saved.init_atom_traj`: Useless.
+    `ivntr_0/xxxx.saved.init_atom_traj`: Useless.

 5. Other baselines in TABLE I

     You can also play with other baselines by following the `.sh` files in `scripts/test/satellites`.
+But they will need to be re-trained via next section.